Feeding & Manners - Katie S. - Shaping, Blog #1 - Katie's Story

 A natural fit is easy on dogs and owners.
-A trained fit requires lots of an ongoing investment of time on the owner's part to continue to keep the dog comfortable.
+A trained fit requires an ongoing investment of time on the owner's part to continue to keep the dog comfortable.
 Dogs that are asked to live in an environment that they don't feel comfortable in exhibit lots of coping behaviors due to the stress they feel.
 They typically bark more than a relaxed, comfortable dog would.
 They may become aggressive or learn to dig out of fenced areas.
 An LGD that lives in a situation he isn't comfortable in often will not do his job well.
 For instance, he may patrol areas only close to the barn and safety.

-Katie bought a two-year-old male/female pair of Maremmas from me in June, 2021 - Aspen and Meadow.
-Katie did great with them and all was well.
+Katie bought a two-year-old male/female pair of Maremmas from me in June 2021 - Aspen and Meadow.
+Katie did great with them, and all was well.

 Then, in October 2021, she suffered a mountain lion attack.
-People and the dogs saved most of the flock of sheep but the female Maremma of the pair, Meadow, never really came past this frightening event.
+People and the dogs saved most of the flock of sheep, but the female Maremma of the pair, Meadow, never really came past this frightening event.
 She barked a lot at night and was timid and fearful; what once was a natural fit for her became a trained fit.

 I want the dogs we produce here to live in a natural fit environment because this is easy on the dogs and their owners.

 We made the decision to bring Meadow home to me.
-I came to feel that Katie's field where the attack happened needed three dogs as guardians.
+I came to feel that Katie's field, where the attack happened, needed three dogs as guardians.
 It is too much responsibility for two dogs and would put the dogs themselves at too much risk.

-I happened to have four-month-old pups here so when we brought Meadow home we took Katie a pair of male pups to her so that she would have her three-LGD support team.
+I happened to have four-month-old pups here, so when we brought Meadow home, we took Katie a pair of male pups to her so that she would have her three-LGD support team.

-So now, Katie, who had never owned LGDs before she bought Aspen and Meadow at two-years-of age is about to become a puppy trainer!
+So now, Katie, who had never owned LGDs before she bought Aspen and Meadow at two years of age, is about to become a puppy trainer!
 One of the most immediate training opportunities concerned feeding behavior between the three dogs.

 What follows will be a combination of her words and mine - hers will be italicized so that you'll know who is speaking.

-10/31/21 - the male pups arrived and Meadow came home At first, I fed them together and they switched bowls a lot back then.
+10/31/21 - the male pups arrived, and Meadow came home At first, I fed them together, and they switched bowls a lot back then.
 After a couple of weeks, River's body language told me that Lupine was not welcome to be near him at feeding times.

-I started feeding them about 20 feet apart, and me standing in-between.
+I started feeding them about 20 feet apart and me standing in between.
 I started shaping them to stay at their bowls.
 In the beginning, my body is what kept them from approaching each other, but they quickly learned the cue "eat" with a hand pointing at their bowl.

 The puppies started responding to my shaping immediately.
 River was always most interested in his own bowl, while Lupine was a bit more likely to try to harass the other one.
-Within 2-3 feedings, they cooperated and mealtimes were pretty easy.
+Within 2-3 feedings, they cooperated, and mealtimes were pretty easy.

 At this time, Aspen would eat in a separate pasture for feeding time.
 Aspen eats fast and then immediately tries to eat everyone else's food.
 I didn't know how to manage two harassing dogs at once at that time.

 Within this time frame, it became clear that River was a natural fit for Katie's environment and for Aspen, but Lupine was not.
 I still had pups available, now five months old, so we had the option of trading dogs again.
 I decided to bring Lupine home and send Katie home with two female pups with the assumption that she would come to prefer one over the other for her situation.
-That happened pretty quickly and one of the female pups came home.
+That happened pretty quickly, and one of the female pups came home.

 Cedar has an entitlement to everything and everyone within reach.
 She is not as interested in the food itself as she is interested in being able to take food from any bowl at any time, just because she can.
-Sage was used to this, and would easily just switch bowls when her sister came for her bowl.
+Sage was used to this and would easily just switch bowls when her sister came for her bowl.
 So for those days, I fed the two girls in one pasture (two bowls near each other, and they would switch bowls harmoniously), and I fed Aspen and River in a separate pasture.

-Aspen eats fast and River eats slow.
-Also, Aspen gets a set amount of food, since he is an adult, and River gets to eat as much as he wants, as a growing puppy.
+Aspen eats fast, and River eats slow.
+Also, Aspen gets a set amount of food since he is an adult, and River gets to eat as much as he wants as a growing puppy.
 You can see how this would become difficult.
 I mainly used my body to keep Aspen away from River's bowl.
 I would also use treats, but not in a focused way that I would call shaping.
 I hadn't figured out how to send him back to an empty bowl and get him to wait there.
 This was not ideal, and I feel like River got crowded while he ate while I tried to keep Aspen away.

-12/18/21 - Sage comes home Cedar was clearly the best fit for the pack and Sage went back to you.
-I tried feeding Cedar in the separate pasture, but without Sage she refused to eat.
+12/18/21 - Sage comes home Cedar was clearly the best fit for the pack, and Sage went back to you.
+I tried feeding Cedar in the separate pasture, but without Sage, she refused to eat.
 She would not touch her food.
-So I started using a leash at mealtimes to keep Cedar at her bowl, and at the same time I incorporated feeding Aspen in the same pasture, so all three were eating together.
+So I started using a leash at mealtimes to keep Cedar at her bowl, and at the same time, I incorporated feeding Aspen in the same pasture, so all three were eating together.

-With this transition, I came prepared at mealtimes with my treat pouch full, and a clicker.
+With this transition, I came prepared at mealtimes with my treat pouch full and a clicker.
 I fed them in a line with River at one end, Cedar in the middle, and Aspen at the other end.
 River was pretty solid at staying at his bowl.
 I positioned myself between Cedar and Aspen.